-- a.
-Work with the Association to develop accommodation plans that are mutually agreeable including the safe storage of medical marijuana. - b.
-Follow the agreed upon accommodation plan and the guidelines of this policy. - c.
-Never share their medication with any other employee or Member, even those who may have a similar prescription. - d.
-Maintain ongoing communication with management regarding the effects of marijuana on their ability to perform their job duties. - e.
-Never participate in activities which could cause a safety risk such as driving while under the influence of marijuana.
+- Work with the organization to develop accommodation plans that are mutually agreeable including the safe storage of medical marijuana. - Follow the agreed accommodation plan and the guidelines of this policy. - Never share their medication with any other employee or member. - Maintain ongoing communication with management regarding the effects of marijuana on their ability to perform their job duties. - Never participate in activities which could cause a safety risk such as driving while under the influence of marijuana.